danielnakamashi/abortable-promise/README.md

 # abortable-promise

-Promises that can be abortable using AbortController
+Promises that can be aborted using AbortController